martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 # Components
 - Arduino Nano or similar
 - Header pins 2.54 mm pitch, 1x 2x8 pins and 2x 1x8 pins (used for datapak connector)
-- Small piece of stripboard (used for datapak connector)
+- Small piece of stripboard or perfboard (used for datapak connector)
 - Psion organiser II Datapak or Rampak - Datapak for read or Rampak for read/write
 - Breadboard